Some Ways The Modern World May Enable Social Anxiety And Awkwardness

 Smartphones as a source of information

 This one doesn't happen as often, but the ability to instantly look things up on your phone can also let people avoid one more type of conversation that may make them a tad nervous.
-For example, if they're looking for an item in a store, rather than ask a staff member if it's in stock, they may be able to go on the store's website and find out there.
+For example, if they're looking for an item in a store, rather than ask a staff member if it's in stock, they may be able to go on the place's website and find out there.

 People still try to meet partners by joining classes and teams, going to parties, and heading to pubs.
 But more and more they're turning to dating apps and sites instead.
 When you're trying to meet someone in real life you have to socialize in other ways.
 If you sign up for a dance class, you chat with your classmates.
 If you go to a bar with a few single friends you spend a good chunk of the night hanging out with them.
 When you set up an online date you just meet one other person somewhere.